infinum/learn-react/README.md

 npm run test
 ```

 This will run all the tests on the project.
 Very useful, when you're done with all the tasks, to see all the checkmarks.
-But during development you'll want to run only the tests tied to your current work.
+But during development, you'll want to run only the tests tied to your current work.
 To do that type

 ```
 npm run test 01